Home » Rig Acceptance » RIG INSPECTION GUIDELINES | CEMENTING UNIT ACCEPTANCE INSPECTION

 Cementing units are usually prepared with two positive-displacement pumps.

-• For a high-pressure system, one pump mixes the cement while the other pump push the cement inside the well.
+- For a high-pressure system, one pump mixes the cement while the other pushes the cement inside the well.

-• For a low-pressure system, a centrifugal pump is used to mixes the slurry, and two positive-displacement pumps are used for displacement.
+- A centrifugal pump mixes the slurry for a low-pressure system, and two positive-displacement pumps are used for displacement.

-• For recirculating mixing, one centrifugal pump provides water to the mixing jet, and another centrifugal pump recirculates slurry back through the mixing jet.
+- One centrifugal pump provides water to the mixing jet for recirculating mixing, and another recirculates slurry back through the mixing jet.
 As with a low-pressure system, two positive-displacement pumps are used to get the slurry and displace it down the well.

 Motor, transmission, and pumps:

-A heavy-duty electric powered engine or petrol related to a transmission supply mechanical energy to drilling mud pumps and water pumps, in addition to the agitator.
+A heavy-duty electric-powered engine or petrol related to a transmission supplies mechanical energy to drilling mud pumps, water pumps, and agitators.

-Mostly all the cementing pumps are positive-displacement pumps, and it is common to find it duplex double-acting piston pumps or single-acting triplex plunger pumps.
+Mostly, all the cementing pumps are positive-displacement pumps, and it is common to find duplex double-acting piston pumps or single-acting triplex plunger pumps.
 Either is satisfactory within its design limits.
-For heavy-duty pumping, triplex pumps discharge more smoothly, and can usually handle higher horsepower and greater pressure than duplex pumps.
+Triplex pumps discharge more smoothly for heavy-duty pumping and can usually handle higher horsepower and more significant pressure than duplex pumps.
 Most cementing work involves a maximum pressure of less than 5,000 psi, but pressures as high as 20,000 psi are not uncommon.
 Because of widely varying operating conditions, the cementing pump and its power train are designed for the maximum rather than the average expected pressures.

 Mounting platform:

-cementing units utilized in the oilfield can be trailer-mounted or truck-mounted.
-Cementing units can be established on skids, which cause them to be greater appropriate for in-situ applications, such as in marine drilling rigs.
-Also it can be mounted on waterborne vessel.
+Cementing units utilized in the oilfield can be trailer-mounted or truck-mounted.
+Cementing units can be established on skids, which causes them to be more appropriate for in-situ applications, such as in marine drilling rigs.
+Also, it can be mounted on waterborne vessels.

 Control system:

-The cementing operator has panel-mounted controls so he can easily adjust flow rate, cement slurry density, and different cementing unit parameters.
-A lot of cementing units include hydraulic and digital gauges to help operators to observe all cementing operations.
+The cementing operator has panel-mounted controls to easily adjust flow rate, cement slurry density, and different cementing unit parameters.
+Many cementing units include hydraulic and digital gauges to help operators observe all cementing operations.

 The Mixing System:

 Water and cement slurry reservoirs converge in the mixing tank earlier than being dispensed via unit outlets and hoses through pumps.
-A cleaning system are able to clean any remaining cement slurry.
+A cleaning system can clean any remaining cement slurry.

 The cementing job determines which sort of cementing unit will be more applicable.
-A modular design is favorable for oil rigs, because it have to meet size, safety, and power constraints.
+A modular design is favorable for oil rigs because it has to meet size, safety, and power constraints.

 Purposes of Cementing Unit Inspection Test

-1. Verify the hydraulic integrity of Cementing Unit, cementing lines and cementing manifold at the maximum working pressure.
+- Verify the hydraulic integrity of the Cementing Unit, cementing lines, and manifold at the maximum working pressure.

-2. Verify the flow rate, the mixing and power capability of the Unit.
+- Verify the flow rate, mixing, and power capability of the Unit.

 Guideline for Cementing Unit Pressure Test.

-1. If the Drilling Contractor has its own procedure follows those procedures.
+- If the Drilling Contractor has its procedure, follow those procedures.

-3. Attach to the report a schematic drawing of the cementing manifold system with the result of the test
+- Attach to the report a schematic drawing of the cementing manifold system with the result of the test.

 Guideline for Cementing Unit Flow rate tests.

-2. With one pump start pumping at the maximum flow-rate possible taking water from each of the cementing unit tanks alternatively and refilling the empty tank with the rig centrifugal pumps.
+- With one pump, start pumping at the maximum possible flow rate, taking water from each cementing unit tank alternatively and refilling the empty tank with the rig centrifugal pumps.

 Other Items To Put In Mind While Rig Accepting For Cement Unit

-2 Date of unit last general overhaul :
+- Date of unit’s last general overhaul :

 Cementing unit discharging lines